-Exclusion from education
+Exclusion from Education

 The current situation in Colombia

-Even though the Colombian constitution requires children aged five to fifteen to go to school, approximately 1.2 million Colombian children (11% of all school age children) currently do not receive any formal education.
+Even though the Colombian constitution requires children aged five to fifteen to go to school, approximately 1.2 million Colombian children (11% of all school-age children) currently do not receive any formal education.

 Children in rural Colombia are far more likely to drop out of school early than students in urban settings.
 On average, rural children receive 5.5 years of education while children from towns and cities stay in school for 9.2 years.
-Consequentially, illiteracy rates among children over 15 years are almost four times higher in the countryside - 12.5% compared to 3.3%.
+Consequently, illiteracy rates among children over 15 years are almost four times higher in the countryside - 12.5% compared to 3.3%.

 There are many reasons why children drop out of school.
 These include barriers to access such as the stigma surrounding disability and special educational needs, the invisible borders faced by children living in neighbourhoods controlled by gangs or the long distances and lack of infrastructure children in rural areas face when travelling to their nearest school.